-Found 20 - 30 results of 45 programs matching keyword "effect of light"
+Found 20 - 30 results of 46 programs matching keyword "effect of light"

+Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
+In this zany competition teachers will have ten minutes to create a science activity.
+This week’s “secret” ingredient: CD cases!
 How does your eye work?
 You see the world because light gets into your eyes.
 Your eye uses that light to make an image of the world inside your eye—just as a camera uses light to make a photograph.
 At the Exploratorium, we dissect cow eyes to show people how an eye functions, and look at the parts that make up an eye.

 This video shows and explains a dissection with one of our staff Explainers.
 Paul Doherty and Eric Wegryn explore the latest photos of Titan, Saturn’s largest moon, taken from only 750 miles away by the Huygens probe.
 Dr. Paul Doherty and Dr. Eric Weygren discuss the most intriguing moon in the Solar System, Titan.
 Titan is veiled in a mysterious, dense, foggy atmosphere.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 Tee off with this week’s “secret” ingredient-golf balls!
 Astronomers in many parts of the world watched as Venus moved across the disk of the Sun, one of the rarest planetary alignments.
 The Exploratorium webcast this historic event from Greece.
 The Live @ cast and crew take a journey to our Nation's Capitol for a special politically-charged edition of Iron Science Teacher.
 The competitors must create a math or science activity that is politically correct and leaves no child behind.
 James Turrell studied optics and perceptual psychology in college, but gravitated towards art as his curiosity led him to investigate light itself.
 In this Webcast of a lecture, James Turrell discusses his experiences manipulating pure light and how it became his artistic medium.
 He reveals how this early work led him to discover Roden Crater in Arizona and to create his subsequent lifelong project of transforming the crater into an astronomical observatory.
 Why does a turkey continue to cook after it is out of the oven?
 How can you be sure to thoroughly cook the dark meat without drying out the white meat?
 Is stuffing really a good idea?
 Join us as we talk turkey with food expert and author Harold McGee.
 Discover why temperature is critical, and investigate different cooking methods: roasting, deep frying, barbecuing, and smoking.
 In an exclusive taped interview, Hubble payload commander and astronaut John Grunsfeld discusses how astronauts who'll be servicing a telescope in space train in a giant pool at the Johnson Space Center.
 We'll also show an interview with space engineer Amy Ross, filmed in the space suit laboratory at Johnson.
-Join the Origins team as they travel to Antarctica.
-We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
-Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!